killercup/scribbles/_posts/2020-03-23-nixos-notes.md

 ---

-I think I've come to terms with the fact that my (new-ish) job will continue to contain sysadmin work.
+I think I've come to terms with the fact that my job will always contain sysadmin work.
 Maybe because I'm not too bad at ssh-ing into a Linux box and messing with it long enough to have a bunch of interdependent services working;
 or maybe because I kinda want to be able to make sure my stuff runs correctly.
+(And I have own my personal and very specific definition of "correctly".)
 Thus,
 I started looking into how to make this less error-prone.
 I don't want to manually edit files, restart a thing and pray that it still runs.
-I also don't want the current working state be an accidental result of pressing the right buttons but instead of correct, reproducible configuration.
+I also don't want the current working state to be an accidental result of pressing the right buttons instead of a correct, reproducible configuration.
 Ideally, I even want to have this documented in version control.

 On top of all that I also wanted to start using Linux on my desktop again (after living Mac-only for a while), and I'd really appreciate if I could take the advantages of this server provisioning setup with me.
-So: I looked into NixOS.
+Long story short: I looked into NixOS.

 (There are a lot of considerations and trade-offs for and against other approaches but this is not the post to discuss them.)

-# The idea
+## The idea

 The premise of NixOS is to have a declarative way of setting up your system.
 You define what you want your system to be,